bakdata/streams-explorer/demo-atm-fraud/README.md

 ![demo-pipeline](https://github.com/bakdata/streams-explorer/blob/main/screens/demo-pipeline.png?raw=true)

 > This is an adaption of the example pipeline for ATM fraud detection using [streams-bootstrap](https://github.com/bakdata/streams-bootstrap).
 The original by Confluent is written in KSQL and can be found in the [ksql-atm-fraud-detection](https://github.com/confluentinc/demo-scene/tree/master/ksql-atm-fraud-detection) repo.
 Details can be found in their [blogpost](https://www.confluent.io/blog/atm-fraud-detection-apache-kafka-ksql/)
+>
+> This version differs slightly from the original in that the test accounts are generated using a producer application.
+> In addition, we turned the transactionavroproducer application into a producer application, eliminating the need to consume transactions data from an external producer.
+> These minor changes allow us to have an automated deployment with no external intervention or manual data production.

 ## Usage